Mukunds0507333/Predicting-House-Prices/README.md

 <img src ="files/col_missing.jpg" height = 20% width = 20%/>

 ## We'll impute the remaining missing values using a predefined function
-We'll define a function to handle missing values and pass the names of columns containing missing values as the argument
+We'll define a function to handle missing values and pass the names of columns containing missing values as the argument.

 #### Transforming predictor variables for optimal model performance
 We'll extract continuous predictor variables that are skewed and apply a log transform to make them more normally distributed.